TheEightBot/enterprise-application-patterns-using-maui/navigation.md

 **Note:** An INavigationService interface would usually also specify a GoBackAsync method, which is used to programmatically return to the previous page in the navigation stack.
-However, this method is missing from the eShopOnContainers mobile app because it\'s not required.
+However, this method is missing from the eShopOnContainers mobile app because it's not required.

 ## Creating the NavigationService instance